'"Sophisticated and thought-provoking

 4 – We’re now only a year away from riding on hoverboards.
 Yee-ha!

 5 – Advanced and interactive technologies - music, television, movies and Internet - allow us choices.
-We can emulate Marty McFly in journeying to the past.
-Owing to the sophistication of virtual entertainment, zooming back to the 1950s or the 1920s, or pretty much anywhere in time, is no longer an impossibility -- and doesn't require Libyan nuclear fuel to do so.
+We can emulate Marty McFly in journeying to the past because virtual entertainment affords us the luxury of zooming back to the 1950s or the 1920s, or pretty much anywhere in time... and minus any need for Libyan nuclear fuel.

 Published 2014